Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Surface

 ### Colours
-Please find the colours schemes that i used [here](https://coolors.co/34495e-ffffff-e74c3c-3a3a3a-fafafa).
+Please find the colours schemes that I used [here](https://coolors.co/34495e-ffffff-e74c3c-3a3a3a-fafafa).

 ### Typography
 I decided to use Roboto as my font of choice with sans serf as my backup font for browsers that might not support Roboto.